ethan-l-chen-24/HomeMade-Search-Engine/README.md

     - finally, the support of my friends and family.
 Thank you mom and dad, even though I never even mentioned this project to you, for your unconditional love and psychopathic help throughout it all

+It is worth noting that
+    - I used all camelCase for this code.
+I know that the other modules that were given are all in snake
+        case, but I can't stand the look of it, so sorry for that inconsistency!
+    - I wasn't sure where to put the directory that webpage files are inserted into, so I placed it in common, for I assumed that _indexer_ and _query_ are also going to draw from those files, so I thought it would make sense for it to be placed in the common section